danilop/LambdAuth/README.md

 }
 ```

+At the end of the `init.sh` script, you can start creating users pointing your browser to:

+`http://bucket.s3.amazonaws.com/index.html` (replacing `bucket` with your bucket name)

+As an optional step, you may want to configure Amazon S3 for [Website Hosting](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html) and use Amazon CloudFront to [distribute the static content](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/GettingStarted.html).

 A sample deployment script using Bash (`deploy.sh`) is provided to update the AWS Lambda functions and the sample HTML pages on the Amazon S3 bucket.

 ## Usage